-Costs for apalutamide+ADT were derived from list price estimates, as per the pan-Canadian Oncology Drug Review (pCODR) recommendations for the use of apalutamide for non-metastatic castration-resistant prostate cancer.
-23 Systemic therapy costs for post-progression treatment with abiraterone, bicalutamide, docetaxel chemotherapy and enzalutamide was incorporated into the respective PD health states, as per the TITAN trial, with cost estimates based upon list prices estimates and local institutional prices. ^{10,23,24} Costs associated with physician visits and routine imaging during active systemic therapy were also included.
-(Supplemental Table 1)
+Costs for apalutamide+ADT were derived from list price estimates, as per the pan-Canadian Oncology Drug Review (pCODR) recommendations for the use of apalutamide for non-metastatic CRPC.
+Systemic therapy costs for post-progression treatment with abiraterone, bicalutamide, docetaxel chemotherapy, and enzalutamide was incorporated into the respective PD health states, as per the TITAN trial, with cost estimates based on list prices estimates and local institutional prices.
+Costs associated with physician visits and routine imaging during active systemic therapy were also included (Supplementary Table 1; available at cuaj.ca).

-Costs for AE of interest that are expected to result in hospital admission were included for grade 3/4 fall, fracture and/or seizure, based upon rates informed by the TITAN trial.10 Costs were estimated from the Ontario Case Costing Initiative (OCCI) Cost Analysis Tool (CAT) as the mean (standard deviation) cost for hospitalization inclusive of direct patient costs only (i.e. nursing, diagnostic imaging, pharmacy and laboratory cost).
-25
+Costs for AE of interest that are expected to result in hospital admission were included for grade 3/4 fall, fracture, and/or seizure, based on rates informed by the TITAN trial.
+Costs were estimated from the Ontario Case Costing Initiative (OCCI) Cost Analysis Tool (CAT) as the mean (standard deviation) cost for hospitalization inclusive of direct patient costs only (i.e., nursing, diagnostic imaging, pharmacy and laboratory costs).

 A one-time cost for end-of-life care in hospital was incorporated into our model as a terminal cost for the PD health state.
-As the majority of patients receive their end-of-life care in hospital, this cost estimate was derived from the published literature based upon the reported mean length-of-stay in hospital and/or hospice at the end-of-life for Canadian patients with a diagnosis of cancer.
-26
+As the majority of patients receive their end-of-life care in hospital, this cost estimate was derived from the published literature based on the reported mean length of stay in hospital and/or hospice at the end-of-life for Canadian patients with a diagnosis of cancer.